Good Morning Siblings!

 When I was learning how to drive, my parents had me drive them to a store in Huntsville one day.
 I sat behind the wheel, both hands in correct positions as alert as possible and hoping I did everything right.
 At one point, my dad directed me to turn left at the light.
 I navigated to the turn lane, pulled in behind several cars, waited for the light to turn, and then went with the flow of traffic.
 After I made it through the intersection he said “You just drove through the busiest intersection in Huntsville.
 Now you can drive anywhere you want.”

 In that same spirit I want to say Congratulations!
 You survived yesterday’s readings.
-Many Believers make it a point not to even read those and you read them, faced them head on, processed the information the Father gave us, and had some wonderful conversations on the comment thread!
+Many Believers make it a point not to even read those and you read them, faced them head on, processed the information the Father gave us, and had some wonderful conversations on the comment thread (on the years these readings don’t fall on a weekend?)!
 Today’s readings are much easier to take.
 In fact, I doubt we’ll encounter any readings as difficult for a modern Believer to process as those we read yesterday until we get to the readings we were told ahead of time are easily twisted to suit our own purpose.
 2 Peter 3:16.
 Yup, I’m talking about Paul.
 (Addendum for clarification: Peter is stating that Paul is difficult to understand and that his writing is such that it is easily twisted by those who seek to do so, to suit their own purposes.
 Peter is not saying Paul twisted the Word but that others twist Paul’s words)

 “Good morning, Porch Family.
 I’ve been thinking about this study of Scripture.
 People have spent lifetimes reading, studying, and learning it.
 We live in an age of 24/7 access to information.
 People can now binge-watch entire series of entertainment programming and long-gone are the days of waiting 4-6 weeks for delivery of items ordered from a post card in the back of a magazine (yes, I am giving away my age here).
 It can be frustrating for us to not instantly know everything when we read Scripture.
 This happens to me.
 It happened to me yesterday.
 I had to remind myself that with each reading, each day, scales are slowly lifted and hearts are slowly changed.
 I imagine that if there was one single YouTube video that could explain it all in 10 minutes, our Father would miss the opportunity to tabernacle with us each day.
 My earthly father spent a lifetime teaching me lessons, right up until the moment of his last breathe.
 He was patient with me, just as our Father is patient with us.”